n0F4x/Game-Design-Assignment-3/Cards.md

 ### Santa Claus is coming to town

-The other seasons must select and give you one of their cards from their hand.
+The other players must each gift you a card from their hands.

 ### Valentine’s day